Facebook Twitter Google+ YouTube Flickr 500px

 __________________________________________________________________________________________________

-The 11mm F1.8 was the first of a new series of lenses from Yongnuo that they call the “Commander Series”, and this 33mm will be joined by a 23mm and 56mm F1.4 lens.
+The 11mm F1.8 was the first of a new series of lenses from Yongnuo that they call the “Commander Series”, and this 56mm is part of a secondary trio of lenses of 23mm, 33mm, and 56mm F1.4 options that all share very similar design elements.

 • S = Sony, or Sony E-mount